pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 [NIF Preview](https://www.nexusmods.com/skyrimspecialedition/mods/69813): (Optional) You can compare the differnce between 3D meshes easily.\
 [NIF Preview DLL Fix](https://github.com/aglowinthefield/modorganizer-preview_nif/releases): The original DLL from NIF Preview is outdated and does not work with the latest Mod Organizer 2.
 Download preview_nif.dll.\
 [Bethesda Plugin Manager for Mod Organizer](https://www.nexusmods.com/skyrimspecialedition/mods/111236): (Optional) You can see the plugin record conflicts easily.\
-[Bethesda Plugin Manager for Mod Organizer DLL Fix](https://www.mediafire.com/file/mi811ntoaswxb1f/bsplugins.dll/file): The original DLL is outdated and does not work with the latest Mod Organizer 2.
+[Bethesda Plugin Manager for Mod Organizer DLL Fix](https://www.mediafire.com/file/mi811ntoaswxb1f/bsplugins.dll/file): (Optional) The original DLL is outdated and does not work with the latest Mod Organizer 2.

 # Mod List